 Why is it important to create an Interactive Infographic instead of a traditional infographic?

-Below, you’ll find 4 known goals of designing a traditional infographic, and for each of these goals, I’ll explain why adding interactive elements will generate better results.
+Below, you’ll find 4 known goals of designing a traditional infographic.
+For each of these goals, I’ll explain why adding interactive elements will generate better results.

 Build Brand Awareness